safinal/ms-thesis/README.md

 - `--validation_path`: Path to validation grouping models- inferred from EIIL (default: `None`).
 - `--saved_val`: Use a saved validation set (default: `False`).

-## Contributing

-This project welcomes contributions.
-To contribute, please follow these steps:

-1. Fork the repository
-2. Create a new branch
-3. Make your changes and commit them
-4. Push to the branch
-5. Create a new Pull Request

 ## License

 This project is licensed under the [MIT License](LICENSE).